-1. Brief outline on CSR Policy of the Company
+1. Brief outline on CSR Policy of the Company.

 It has been Hitech's resolute mission to promote life skills and value education.
-The Company's focus areas are Education and Skill Development, Health and Wellness and Environmental Sustainability.
-While doing meaningful contribution to the society through its active participation, the Company undertakes its CSR activities either directly or through its CSR wing - "Sab Ka Mangal Ho Foundation" (a registered public charitable trust) or in partnership with other NGOs having similar objectives and proven records.
+The Company's focus areas are Education and Skill Development, Health and Wellness, Environmental Sustainability and restoration of heritage sites.
+While doing meaningful contribution to the society through its active participation, the Company undertakes its CSR activities either directly or through its CSR wing - "Sab Ka Mangal Ho Foundation" (a registered public charitable trust) or in partnership with other NGOs having similar objectives.
 The projects undertaken are within the broad framework of Schedule VII of the Companies Act, 2013 as amended from time to time.

-Sab Ka Mangal Ho Foundation was founded in 2016 with an ambitious mission to make the world a happier place by serving communities at all levels of wellbeing - physical, emotional and spiritual.
-It achieves this through a vast array of programs for underprivileged citizens that range from yoga teaching, free eye checkup camps to environmental clean-up efforts, pairing with local NGOs, corporations and philanthropic individuals to roll out large-scale campaigns.
+Sab Ka Mangal Ho Foundation was founded in 2016 with an ambitious mission to make the world a happier place by serving communities at all levels of wellbeing - physical, emotional, and spiritual.
+It achieves this through a vast array of programs for underprivileged citizens that range from yoga teaching, free eye care clinics to environmental clean-up efforts, pairing with local NGOs, corporations, and philanthropic individuals to roll out large-scale campaigns.